I've been an active Search & Rescue volunteer since 2007 with the Coconino County Sheriff's SAR Team in northern Arizona.

 So in this second article in a series, I'll cover the basic principles of coordinate systems and map datums and how they relate to GPS use.
-This is intended to be an introductory overview, so I'll direct you to some additional reading material on these topics in case you want to learn more and get even more out of your GPS.
+And I'll direct you to some additional reading material on these topics in case you want to learn more and get even more out of your GPS.

 Did You Miss Part 1?